Reproduction Hub

 2 cc IM

 Total program: 10 days.
 No heat detection required.
-GnRH at AI forces ovulation at a predictable window relative to insemination.
+GnRH at AI drives ovulation at a predictable window relative to insemination.

 7n7 CIDR (Fixed-Time AI)